-Central Vehicle Wash Facility (CVWF), located at the south end of the cantonment area off of Magrath
+Central Vehicle Wash Facility (CVWF), located at the south end of the cantonment area off Magrath

 pool wash racks unless the CVWF is not operational or closed.
 Fort Carson saves an estimated 60 to 70 million

-gallons of water a year through the use of the CVWF through the filtration and reuse of water in the system.
+gallons of water a year by the use of the CVWF through the filtration and reuse of water in the system.